Nebula1230/carbonfact_parser/README.md

 The run command is the following:

-pip install -r requirements.txt
+`pip install -r requirements.txt`

-python main.py care_labels.csv.
+`python main.py care_labels.csv`.

 It will generate an output file by default called garments_parsed.json